IBM/aiops-pot/docs/Turbonomic POT/add-targets.md

   I0331 14:35:10.407814       1 sdk_client_protocol.go:35] Starting protocol negotiation ....
   I0331 14:35:10.411017       1 sdk_client_protocol.go:118] Protocol negotiation result: ACCEPTED.
 Protocol version "8.8.2" is allowed to interact with server.
   ```
+**Tip:** to break out of the logs loop you can do a ctrl+c.

-- Also validate that the kubeturbo that is installed in show in the Turbonomic console.
+- Now validate that the kubeturbo that is installed is showing up in the Turbonomic console.
   - Go to Settings -> Target Configuration.

     ![settings](img/addtargets/kubeturbo_target.png)